CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.3 Patch and Change Management.txt

 For example, poorly defined, overlapping, or unclarified responsibilities can slow down the categorization and prioritization of change requests, thereby delaying the distribution of patches and changes.
 Even if patches and changes are released prematurely without test run and consideration of all (technical) aspects, this can have a serious impact on safety.

-In extreme cases, poorly defined responsibilities may affect the entire institution in full or in large scale.
+In the extreme case, poorly defined responsibilities can affect the entire institution completely or to a large extent.
 Faults in the operation affect the availability.
 Confidentiality and integrity may be affected if security-related patches are not or are distributed late.

 ### 2 2 Defective communication in change management

 If the patch and change management within the institution is poorly accepted or the people involved communicate poorly, it may cause change requests to be delayed, or incorrectly decided on by a change request.

 This can reduce overall security levels and seriously disrupt IT operations.
-In any case, inadequate communication makes the change process inefficient, as it often requires too much time and resources to be invested.
+In any case, the lack of communication makes the change process inefficient, as it often requires too much time and resources to be invested.
 This has a negative impact on the institution's responsiveness and, in extreme cases, can lead to security vulnerabilities or important business goals being missed.

 ### 2 3 Poor consideration of business processes
 Incorrect changes can, among other things, affect the smooth running of business processes or even lead to the IT systems involved completely failing.
 Even a comprehensive test procedure can not completely rule out that a change in the subsequent productive operation proves to be faulty.